New Zealand Railways Department: Modernisation

+Aicken went as far as negotiating a tentative contract for the construction of electrification of the North Island Main Trunk and locomotives for it, but fell out with the Government in late 1951 and resigned.
+His successor, Horace Lusty, terminated the contract, instead ordering diesel electric locomotives from English Electric.

-The following year NZR introduced the dual-cab D^{F} class in 1954, the first main-line diesel-electric locomotives in service.
-They proved to be unsuccessful in service and the original order of 31 was cancelled, and D^{G} class locomotives, also built by English Electric, ordered instead.
+The following year, NZR introduced the dual-cab D^{F} class in 1954, the first main-line diesel-electric locomotives in service.
+They proved to be unsuccessful with numerous mechanical issues, and the original order of 31 was cancelled.
+Instead, D^{G} class locomotives, also built by English Electric, were ordered.
 While the D^{G} class proved more successful than the D^{F} class, steam remained the dominant form of traction.

-This led to the introduction of the D^{A} class in 1955, the largest fleet of diesel-electric locomotives NZR ever introduced.
-The D^{A} class, more than any other class, displaced steam locomotives from the North Island.
-On 3 November of the same year the 8.798 km long Rimutaka Tunnel opened, greatly reducing transit times between the Wairarapa and Wellington.
+NZR then entered into an agreement with General Motors for the supply of 40 EMD G12 model locomotives, designated by NZR as the D^{A} class.
+The first of these locomotives entered service in September 1955, with all of this initial order running by September 1957.
+The introduction of the D^{A} class, more than any other class, displaced steam locomotives from the North Island.

+On 3 November 1955 the 8.798 km long Rimutaka Tunnel opened, greatly reducing transit times between the Wairarapa and Wellington.
 This led to the closure of the Rimutaka Incline and its unique Fell railway system.
 Because steam locomotives could not be operated through the new tunnel, the Wairarapa Line was the first to be fully "dieselised".
 Amid many protests, the isolated Nelson Section was closed, although future Nelson Railway Proposals resurfaced from 1957.

 The RM class "88 seater" or "Fiats" also began entering service from 1955.
 The railcars were designed to take over provincial inter-city routes but proved to be mechanically unreliable.

 Despite large orders for diesel-electric locomotives, NZR was still building steam locomotives until 1956, when the last steam locomotive built by NZR, J^{A}1274, was completed at Hillside Workshops, Dunedin.
 The locomotive is now preserved in Dunedin near the railway station.

 During the 1950s New Zealand industry was diversifying, particularly into the timber industry.
 On 6 October 1952 the Kinleith Branch, formerly part of the Taupo Totara Timber Company Railway, was opened to service a new pulp and paper mill at its terminus.
 NZR's first single-purpose log trains, called "express loggers", began to operate on this branch.
 The Kinleith Branch was shortly followed in 1957 by the 57 km long Murupara Branch, which was opened running through the Bay of Plenty's Kaingaroa Forest.
 The branch is the last major branch line to open in New Zealand to date.
 The line was primarily built to service the Tasman Pulp and Paper Mill in Kawerau, with several loading points along its length.
 The line's success led to several Taupo Railway Proposals being put forward, with extensions of the branch being mooted at various times.